Rodent Info

-The three major pest species in Australia are:
+The four major pest species in Australia are:

 These animals are well adapted to living in very close association with humans, sharing their food and shelter.